danielkunin/Regularized-Linear-Autoencoders/erratum.md

 - In Section 2.3, "(2)" refers to the second item in the list, not equation (2).

+- In Theorem 4.2, there is an errant comma after L_\sigma.

 - In Section 6, items 1, 3, and 4 in the list are with respect to critical points of the loss function.

 - In Section 6 and Appendix B, we explain how the connectedness